Thy Kingdom Come 2017

 Entry to the Beacon Event will be free of charge but you will need a ticket via EventBrite.
 The service will also be relayed outside the cathedral for those without tickets.

 You can also see information about this event on the Sheffield Cathedral website here.
-This is also the web page that will have the EventBrite booking link.
+The EventBrite booking link is now set up and you can book tickets (free of charge).